Lesson FS1: Introduction to Food Security

 Food security is a foreign concept to many Americans.
 Most believe that chronic hunger and malnutrition happens only to people in developing nations or to the homeless.
 In reality, 1 in 6 people in America go hungry every day and are not food secure.
 To some students, food insecurity is a reality, therefore this is a subject that must be approached with great sensitivity and care.
 Throughout the lesson, students will develop and refine their understanding of food security using online resources, videos and class discussion to help guide their thinking.
 This concept is the introduction to the unit and will be addressed in future lessons associated with the unit, so it is important that the students get a solid understanding of the concept.
 They are able to compare different countries and analyze what food security issues they have based on the three pillars using global statistics.
 The lesson ends by introducing students to the UN council meeting that will take place at the end of this unit, and answering questions to prepare for it in the Building Your Case worksheet.

-For your convenience, the following are quick links to resources required for Lesson FS1.
-Links to these resources can also be found in the Lesson FS1 document.
+For your convenience, the following are quick links to resources required for Lesson FS1 (beginning on page 4 of this main PDF).

 - 3 Pillars PowerPoint